 Lengths of PVC pipe covered with yarn can be used to make this attractive battery operated votive candle holder.
-Learn how to make a four tier votive candle holder in this guide.
+Learn how to make a four tier votive candle holder in this page.

 I have heard a lot about making things from tp rolls.
 I don't buy paper towels, so the next best thing, to get the height I needed was using PVC pipes.